-The recent announcement by the UAE Cabinet regarding the introduction of a 5-year residence visa for retired expatriates has generated a wave of excitement and curiosity.
-As we delve into the details of this new visa policy, we explore its implications for the real estate market in the UAE.
+The UAE Cabinet’s announcement of a 5-year residence visa for retired expatriates has generated widespread interest.
+This policy highlights the UAE’s commitment to long-term residency options and explores its positive implications for the real estate market in the UAE.

 Understanding the 5-Year Residence Visa

-• Property Ownership: Expats must own properties valued at a minimum of AED 2 million.
+- Property ownership: Ownership of property valued at a minimum of AED 2 million.

-• Financial Savings: Retirees should possess savings of at least AED 1 million.
+- Financial savings: Savings of at least AED 1 million.

 Advantages of the 5-Year Residence Visa for Expats